garrandall/popular-music-data/tracks/when-we-get-married-the-intruders.md

 (We'll have a time)
 We'll have a time
 And darling
-We'll be, oh-so gay, hmmm
+We'll be, oh-so gay, hm
 (We'll have a ball)
 We'll have a ball
 (Dancing and all)